PuddletownDesign/puddlejumper/readme.md

     styles.css (the final compiled style sheet)

 Everything in the scss directory compiles down to styles.css. styles.css is the file that will be read by wordpress.

+I personally work on a mac.
+I recommend [Scout](http://mhs.github.io/scout-app/) which is cross platform, to compile SCSS.
+It's a free adobe air app and works great!
+You can also [install SASS as a ruby gem and work on it from the commandline](http://sass-lang.com/install).

 <hr>